sharhan-alhassan/liotbchain-demo/README.md

 }
 ```

+# Use the Swagger UI for Visualization
-# Use the Swagger UI provided by Flask-Swagger to interact with the endpoints.
+- Use the Swagger UI for Visualization provided by Flask-Swagger to interact with the endpoints.
 Open your browser and navigate to:

 - Receiver Server: `http://localhost:5001/apidocs/`